ilya-kavalenka/RECSEN/README.md

 }
 ```

-The Entries field is actual a variable size array of elements of group type SnapshotRefreshEntry.
-A group is a set of fields used to define arrays or to reuse a set of fields across messages.
+The Entries field is actually a variable size array of elements of group type SnapshotRefreshEntry.
+A group is a set of fields used to define arrays or to reuse fields across messages.

 ```
 group SnapshotRefreshEntry